 Background:

-- Metarrestin is a first-in-class investigational agent targeting the peri-nucleolar
+Metarrestin is a first-in-class investigational agent targeting the peri-nucleolar

 compartment (PNC), a marker of genome organization associated with metastasis.

-extends overall survival in different cancer models.
+overall survival in different cancer models.

-- Multi-species allometric scaling and good laboratory practice (GLP) toxicology and
+Multi-species allometric scaling and good laboratory practice (GLP) toxicology and

-toxicokinetic studies indicate that metarrestin administered at a calculated safe
+toxicokinetic studies indicate that metarrestin administered at a calculated safe maximum

-intratumoral exposure levels within the therapeutic range observed preclinically.
+exposure levels within the therapeutic range observed preclinically.

 Objectives:

-- Phase IA: To determine the maximum tolerated dose (MTD) of metarrestin.
+Phase IA: To determine the maximum tolerated dose (MTD) of metarrestin.

-Criteria (RECIST 1.1) in patients treated with metarrestin at the MTD.
+(RECIST 1.1) in patients treated with metarrestin at the MTD.

 Eligibility:

--Adult subjects with any advanced solid tumors (Cohort IA), or pancreatic or breast tumors
+Adult subjects with any advanced solid tumors (Cohort IA), or pancreatic or breast tumors

 (Cohort IB1).